MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 - Provide usage Examples
 - Use the Notes section for details on how the tool works
-- Should have help on every exported command (including parameter documentation)
+- Every exported command should have help (including parameter documentation)
 - Document the version of PowerShell that the script was written for
 - Indent your code
 - Avoid backticks